Brunswick, Maine: In popular culture

 The book Uncle Tom's Cabin was written by Harriet Beecher Stowe while she was living in Brunswick, during the time that her husband was a professor at Bowdoin.
 She got a key vision for the book in the First Parish Church.

 A scene in the 1993 movie The Man Without a Face was filmed in the town.

 Geography

 According to the United States Census Bureau, the town has a total area of 54.34 sqmi, of which 46.73 sqmi is land and 7.61 sqmi is water.
 Brunswick is located at the north end of Casco Bay, as well as the head of tide and head of navigation on the Androscoggin River.
+It is the easternmost town in Cumberland County.